-An assault charge in Fairfax is different from a battery charge.
+An assault charge is different from a battery charge.
 Battery occurs when a person is accused of intentionally causing an offensive or harmful contact with another individual.
 Hitting someone is an example of a battery.
 However, assault is the intentional act of placing someone in fear of an immediate offensive or harmful contact.

 Under Virginia code 18.2-57.2, a person is guilty of simple assault if he or she intentionally puts someone in fear of a battery.
 It doesn’t matter if contact was or wasn’t made with the alleged victim.
 This violent crime is also defined by the alleged victim.
 The following defines the type of assault according to Virginia section 18.2-57.
 For instance, hate crime assault arises when an individual is assaulted based on his or her race, national origin, color, or religion.
 It is a class 6 felony.
 Section C of 18.2-57 concerns an assault committed on a protected employee such as:

 Assault against a family or household member, which is commonly called “domestic violence,” is outlined in 18.2-57.2.
 Household or family members include:

-If you are facing assault charges in Fairfax, VA it is important to contact an experienced Fairfax Assault lawyer as soon as possible for the best chance at receiving a positive outcome.
+If you are facing charges for a violent crime, contact an experienced Fairfax assault lawyer as soon as possible for the best chance at receiving a positive outcome.
 An experienced defense attorney could review the information pertaining to your specific matter, intensely investigate the incident in question, and work with you in developing a sound defense strategy.
 Further, our team could educate you about the charges you face and the specific ramifications of those charges.
 Call our offices today for a free initial consultation.

 Do not send us confidential information related to you or your company until you speak with one of our attorneys and get authorization to send that information to us.